Serenity

 Telekinesis#

-The hag targets up to three creatures must succeed on a DC 15 Con save or be flung up to 30ft through the air.
-A creature takes strikes a solid object or is released in midair takes 1d6 bludgeoning damage for every 10ft moved or fallen.
+The hag targets up to three creatures who must succeed on a DC 15 Con save or be flung up to 30ft through the air.
+A creature that strikes a solid object or is released in midair takes 1d6 bludgeoning damage for every 10ft moved or fallen.

 Nightmare Haunting (1/Day)#